Zach-Jaensch/next-500-vercel-issue/README.md

 On the main page there are 2 links that go to a dynamic server rendered page.

-The first link "Page that throws" with bring you to the defined 500 error page (as it throws in the getServerSideProps)
+The first link "Page that throws" will bring you to the defined 500 error page (as it throws in the getServerSideProps)

-The second link "Page that rewrites to a throw" will be rewritten in the middle to the same page as link 1.
+The second link "Page that rewrites to a throw" will be rewritten in the middleware to the same page as the first link.

 Locally in a production build, they will both show the defined 500 page.